 19. Relax and Unwind

 Everyone vacations differently.
-For some families, the idea of an action-package weekend trip, with plenty of activities, is perfect.
+For some families, the idea of an action-packed weekend trip with plenty of activities is perfect.
 Other families are looking to sit back, relax and enjoy a little quality time together.

 At many of the hotels and motels throughout Ocean City, you’re able to do just that.
-Some hotels have indoor, heated pools that stay open year round so that you can go for a dip without stepping foot outside.
-Many hotels have on-site restaurants and room service, so you don’t have to go far to get breakfast, lunch or dinner.
-If you book a room in a hotel on the boardwalk with beachfront views, you can look out your window each morning to watch the ocean’s waves lap the shore.
+Some hotels have indoor, heated pools that stay open year-round, so you can go for a dip without stepping outside.
+Many hotels have on-site restaurants and room service for easy access to breakfast, lunch or dinner.
+If you book a room in a hotel on the Boardwalk with beachfront views, you can look out your window each morning to watch the ocean’s waves lap the shore.